josephxbrick/documentorganizer/README.md

 ## Date format

 You can between the formats mm/dd/yyyy and m/d/yyyy, or choose a custom date format.
 Use the elements below to construct a custom format.
-You can use either lower or upper case for the elements.
+You can use either lowercase or uppercase for the elements.

 ### Month elements, assuming it's January:
 * [mmmm] – January